yeastrc/limelight-core/README.md

 ## Citing Limelight
 If you use Limelight in your work, please cite:

-> Discovery and visualization of uncharacterized drug-protein adducts using mass spectrometry.
-Riffle M, Hoopmann MR, Jaschob D, Zhong G, Mortiz RL, MacCoss MJ, Davis TN, Isoherranen N, Zelter A. 2021.
-Submitted
+> Discovery and Visualization of Uncharacterized Drug-Protein Adducts Using Mass Spectrometry.
+Riffle M, Hoopmann MR, Jaschob D, Zhong G, Moritz RL, MacCoss MJ, Davis TN, Isoherranen N, Zelter A. Anal Chem.
+2022 Mar 1;94(8):3501-3509. doi: 10.1021/acs.analchem.1c04101.

 ## User Documentation
 Please see our [documentation site](https://limelight-ms.readthedocs.io/) for guides on how to use Limelight.